michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 1. And the chief of the priests demanded if these (things) were so?

 2. But he said, Men, brethren, and fathers, hear!
-The God of glory appeared to our father Abraham while he was between the rivers,and while he had not yet come to dwell in Charan,
+The God of glory appeared to our father Abraham while he was between the rivers,

 3. and said to him, Go forth from thy country and from (being) with the sons of thy family, and come to the land that I will show thee.